FACULTY & STAFF

 Ed Check teaches set and production design for theatre and film, and regularly designs for the Smith College Theatre Department at Smith College.
 Past productions include: Light Shining in Buckinghamshire, Habitat, Hedda Gabler, Nickel & Dimed, Macbeth, Polaroid Stories, Las Meninas, The Golden Lotus, After Mrs. Rochester, Equus, Jar The Floor and The Children’s Hour.

 He designed the set for The Garden of Martyrs - a new opera that premiered at The Academy of Music in Northampton.
 Eric Sawyer from Amherst College composed the music and Harley Erdman from the University of Massachusetts wrote the libretto.
-During the summer of 2014 he traveled to China to design the set for Sarah Ruhl's Eurydice.
-The show opened in Beijing and then moved to Shanghai.
+During the summer of 2014 he traveled to Beijing, China to design the set for Sarah Ruhl's Eurydice.

 During previous summers he has designed sets for Shakespeare & Company in Lenox, MA: Hamlet, The Merry Wives of Windsor, The Taming of the Shrew and King John.
 At New Century Theatre, here in Northampton, design credits include Crumbs From the Table of Joy, The Heidi Chronicles, How The Other Half Loves, and Copenhagen.